 The Complaint asserts that the Company lacked sufficient surplus to engage in the March and September Redemptions because the Preferred Stock should have been treated as a current liability for purposes of calculating the Company's net assets.
 After Oak Hill exercised its Redemption Right, the Company recorded the Preferred Stock on its balance sheet as a current liability with a value of \$150 million.
-The Complaint alleges that if the Preferred Stock had been treated as a current liability for purposes of calculating surplus, consistent with the Company's balance sheet, then the Company would have had a negative surplus when it engaged in the March and September Redemptions.
+The Complaint alleges that if the Preferred Stock had been treated as a current liability for purposes of calculating the Company would have had a negative surplus when it engaged in the March and September Redemptions.
 Under that scenario, the redemptions would violate Section 160.